Tuʻi Kanokupolu: His Majesty, King Tāufaʻāhau Tupou IV, 22nd Tuʻi Kanokupolu

 Tāufaʻāhau Tupou IV was the son of Her Majesty, Queen Salote Tupou III and Chief Tungi.
 As a Crown Prince he was known as Tupoutoʻa and later inherited his father's title, Tungi.
 He ascended to the throne in 1965 and retained the title Tungi, while the title Tupoutoʻa was passed on to the Crown Prince.

 His Majesty, King George Tupou V, 23rd Tuʻi Kanokupolu

 He succeeded his father in 2006 and reigned until his death in 2012.

 His Majesty, King Tupou VI, 24th Tuʻi Kanokupolu

+After the death of his older brother King George Tupou the V he inherited the throne due his brother not having descendants.